 Trends and Latest Developments

 Data from recent studies also highlight the importance of considering individual patient characteristics when prescribing mirtazapine.
 Factors such as age, gender, and concurrent medications can significantly impact how a patient responds to the drug.
-Elderly patients, for example, may be more sensitive to the sedative effects of mirtazapine low dose, requiring even smaller initial doses.
+Practically speaking, elderly patients, for example, may be more sensitive to the sedative effects of mirtazapine low dose, requiring even smaller initial doses.
 Similarly, patients taking other medications that affect liver enzymes may experience altered mirtazapine metabolism, necessitating dosage adjustments.

 Tips and Expert Advice